bibhu2020/mlops/README.md

-# mlops
+# Overview
-Setting up MLOPS tools on laptop (kubeflow, mlflow, zenml, etc..)
+This project is to guide you on how to setup MLOps tools like (kubeflow, MLflow + ZenML).